jupyter/governance/governance.md

 Council must nominate and approve the Partnership.

-If an existing Institutional Partner no longer has a contributing employee, they will be given a 1 year grace period for remaining employees to begin contributing.
+If an existing Institutional Partner no longer has a contributing employee, they will be given a one-year grace period for remaining employees to begin contributing.

 An Institutional Partner is free to pursue funding for their work on The